symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 The CMF is created to solve this framework versus CMS dilemma.
 It provides bundles, so you can easily add CMS features to your project.
-But it also provides flexibility and in all cases you are using the framework, so you can build custom functionality the way you want.
+But it also provides flexibility and you can use the underlying Symfony framework to build custom functionality the way you want.
 This is called a `decoupled CMS`_.

 The bundles provided by the Symfony CMF can work together, but they are also able to work standalone.
-This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle or the MediaBundle).
+This means that you don't need to add all bundles, you can decide to only use one of them (e.g. only the RoutingBundle or the SeoBundle).

 Downloading the Symfony CMF Standard Edition
 --------------------------------------------